FelixBaensch/MORTAR/README.md

 Otherwise, replace "java" with the path to the java command of your JDK or JRE.<br>

 <p>Please note that MORTAR only supports x64 (on all three platforms) and AArch64 (on macOS and Linux) architectures in general.
-For the latter, a special "fat JAR" named "MORTAR-fat-aarch64-1.0.5.0.jar" is available from the distributions and must be used.</p>
+For the latter, a special "fat JAR" named "MORTAR-fat-aarch64-1.0.5.0.jar" is available from the distributions attached to the releases and must be used
+(click <a href="https://github.com/FelixBaensch/MORTAR/releases/download/v1.0.5.0/MORTAR-fat-aarch64-1.0.5.0.jar">here</a> to automatically download the AArch64 JAR of the latest version).</p>
 Also note that using the Windows Subsystem for Linux (WSL) is not recommended, since a lot of additional configurations have to be made there to run Java GUI applications.